krosljas/discordBot/README.md

 # discordBot
-A disocrd bot built in Node.js
+A discord bot built in Node.js